dafny-lang/dafny/Test/tutorial/ImpVerifiedCompiler/README.md

 # Linear Project Description

+The following presentation is intended for people who are not familiar with Dafny but are familiar with functional programming, proof assistants, and basic compilers.
+You can read the files in order and we introduce Dafny's prerequisites along the way.

+Hopefully, by the time your are done reading, you will be able to develop verified code in Dafny as well as you might have using another proof assistant.
+However, note that we only present a subset of Dafny which is enough to be productive, but not representative of its richness.

 ## Dafny: a functional programming language

 The Dafny programming language contains a functional core with datatypes, pattern-matching, functions as values, and parametric polymorphism.